-of sensors included in OAFlux ranges from two to seven except for the first three years (Figure 1), which gives 2-14 samples for computing daily mean.
-Theoretically, the synthesis process tends to cancel out errors in input data sets and produces an estimate that has the minimum variance [Daley, 1991].
+Theoretically, the objective synthesis of multiple sensors should lead to a vector wind field with improved accuracy, because the combined use of multiple sensors provides better global coverage and more samples to use in constructing a daily mean field.
+Each sensor provides at most two samples per day at each grid location.
+The number of sensors included in OAFlux ranges from two to seven except for the first three years (Figure 1), which gives 2-14 samples for computing daily mean.
+Theoretically, the synthesis process tends to cancel out errors in input datasets and produces an estimate that has the minimum variance [Daley 1991].
 Hence, the synthesis represents an improved representation over input data sets.
-To elucidate this point, here we evaluate the accuracy of input satellite winds against OAFlux winds using collocated buoy measurements (Figures 13 and 14).
+To elucidate this point, here we evaluate the accuracy of input satellite winds against OAFlux winds using collocated buoy measurements (Figures 13-14).
 The overlapping two-year period from 1 January 2008 to 31 December 2009 was selected from a constellation of seven sensors, including SSMI F13, SSMIS F16 and F17, AMSRE, WindSat, QuikSCAT, and ASCAT.
 These seven sensors together with buoys yielded 7660 collocations for the two years.
 Figure 13 shows the collocated vector wind analysis for OAFlux/buoy, QuikSCAT/buoy, ASCAT/buoy, and WindSat/buoy, while Figure 14 shows the collocated wind speed comparisons for SSMI F13/buoy, SSMIS F16/buoy, SSMIS F17/buoy, and AMSRE/buoy.
-The statistics (e.g., mean difference, rms, and CC) of the buoy evaluation are summarized in Table 4.
+The statistics (e.g. mean difference, rms, and CC) of the buoy evaluation are summarized in Table 4.